 Over the past decade, the catering industry has doubled in size.
-With this level of growth, catering services are stepping up their game and offering unique food experiences as a part of their catering menu ideas.
+With this level of growth, catering services by vendors like this food service company are stepping up their game and offering unique food experiences as a part of their catering menu ideas.

 Gone are the days of the plain chicken breast and overcooked steak.
 Your next event is the perfect time to try one of these menu ideas to elevate your menu and delight your guests with unique flavors.